PrefectHQ/prefect/docs/cloud/users/api-keys.md

 Note that API keys cannot be revealed again in the UI after you generate them, so copy the key to a secure location.

-## Log into Prefect Cloud from a terminal with API Key
+## Log into Prefect Cloud with an API Key

 ```bash
 prefect cloud login -k '<my-api-key>'